 - Has trouble understanding jokes or idioms

-- Has difficulty organizing and managing time
+- Kids have difficulty organizing and managing time

 - Struggles to summarize a story

-- Has difficulty learning a foreign language
+- Kids have difficulty learning a foreign language

-Skills that are affected by Dyslexia
+Skills Affected by Dyslexia Kid

 Dyslexia doesn't just affect reading and writing.
 Here are some everyday skills and activities your child may be struggling with because of this learning issue: